Ikaroon/TMP3D/README.md

 2. Select the `+` dropdown button in the top-left corner of the package manager
 3. Select `Add package from git URL...`
 4. Enter `https://github.com/Ikaroon/TMP3D.git` as url and confirm

+This method will always install the current state of the git.
+To get a released version head to the [release page](https://github.com/Ikaroon/TMP3D/releases)!

 ## How to use
 To understand how to setup a TextMeshPro for 3D you can check out the sample in the package.
 For downloading that follow these steps: